gamethis/BonkeyWonkers/README.md

 ENTRYPOINT ["python3", "/app/main.py"]
 ```

-Build the container:
+Build a container:
-`docker build . -t hello`
+  + Using the newly created Dockerfile, build a container named `hello`.

+Run the docker app:
-To run the app run:
+  + run the container named `hello`
-`docker run hello`

-To enter the container:
+Enter the container:
-`docker run -it --entrypoint /bin/bash hello`
+  + Interactively run the container.
+  + Use the  entrypoint `/bin/bash hello`